Particular/docs.particular.net/samples/azure/azure-service-bus-long-running/sample.md

 snippet: enqueue-request-for-processor

-NOTE: normally, actual work would not be done by the Sagas, and would be delegated to a dedicated handler.
+NOTE: Normally, work would not be done by the Sagas, and would be delegated to a dedicated handler.
 For simplicity of this sample, a handler was omitted.

 ## Processor logic